 Stalking refers to unwanted, persistent or obsessive attention by an individual or group towards another person causing fear, anxiety, emotional or psychological distress to the victim.
 Harassment can include repeated attempts to impose unwanted communications and contact upon a victim in a manner which causes fear or distress to the victim.
 Stalking and harassment behaviours may include nuisance telephone calls, sending excessive emails, regularly sending gifts, following the person or spying on them and making death threats.
-It can also include tracking and monitoring a victim's activities through their mobile phone and smart devices.
 The Protection from Harassment Act 1997 makes stalking a specific offence.